benhenshaw/rhythm/doc/final.md

 #### Text
 <!-- Discuss the rendering of text. -->
 Text is rendered using a bitmap font; as opposed to generating font geometry on-the-fly.
-Fonts in this project are defined to be a bitmap image holding all of the drawable characters defined in the ASCII standard, packed horizontally, and every character is the same width (monospace).
+Fonts in this project are defined to be a bitmap image holding all of the drawable characters defined in the ASCII standard, packed horizontally, and every character is the same width (mono-space).
 The location of a character in the image can be calculated using its ASCII code as an offset from the first character:

 ```
 int x = font.char_width * (string[c] - ' ');